-Parents and relatives attend our whole school celebration assemblies every Friday afternoon.
-Grandparents are invited and join us for a Harvest Cream Tea and other different school events throughout the year and local residents are warmly welcomed to our school fêtes.
-We also support and fundraise for different charities, local, national and international including Jeans for Genes and Children in Need.
+Parents and relatives attend our Key Stage celebration assemblies every Friday afternoon.
+Parents and Grandparents are invited to join us for different school events throughout the year and local residents are warmly welcomed to our school fêtes.
+We also support and fundraise for different charities, local, national and international including Reading Launchpad, Caversham Good Neighbours, Reading Family Aid, Jeans for Genes and Children in Need.